sekka1/k8sbot-docs/docs/feedback.md

 ---
 # Feedback

-We are always looking for feedback if our k8sbot has given you helpful information.
-At anytime you can send us feedback via telling k8sbot:
+We appreciate your feedback, positive or negative!
+It helps us build a better product.
+Please share feedback with us through k8sbot:

 ```
 @k8sbot feedback <your feedback here>